10 Simple ways to get sleepy for bed

 A common effect of insomnia is knowing that it’s time for sleep (because your sleep hygiene said so) but being unable to fall asleep.
 You may find yourself getting tired, but the sweet feeling of succumbing to sleep feels foreign.
 This is largely due to fluctuations in your sleep-wake cycle.

 So how do you fix this?
 It’s time to break a habit (or start a new one).
-Getting your body back into its natural sleep-wake cycle takes a lot a practise, patience and relaxation.
+Getting your body back into its natural sleep-wake cycle takes a lot a practice, patience and relaxation.

 Let’s explore 10 proven techniques to help accelerate your journey into dreamland.